bhuvneshindoriya/Project-Products-Mangement/README.md

   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ### PUT /users/:userId/cart (Remove product / Reduce a product's quantity from the cart)
-- Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
+-table error message with a valid HTTP status code.
+The response should be a JSON object like [this](#error-response-structur Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
 - Get cart id in request body.
 - Get productId in request body.
 - Get key 'removeProduct' in request body.